 What is Arabinogalactan?

-Arabinogalactans, or their technical name, polysaccharides, are a type of soluble fibre.
-This fibre comes from an evergreen tree called the Western Larch as well as a variety of roots and herbs.
+Arabinogalactans, or their technical name, polysaccharides, are a type of soluble fiber.
+This fiber comes from an evergreen tree called the Western Larch as well as a variety of roots and herbs.
 This tree extract may prove to be a far better remedy than, yet another, manufactured drug.

 Benefits of Arabinogalactan